Yoga for Wrist Pain Relief

 How can I modify poses to ease yoga and wrist pain?

 I’ve found using fists, forearms, or props like blocks really helps with yoga and wrist pain.
-Poses like Forearm Plank or Dolphin Pose are great alternatives for yoga for wrist comfort.
+Poses like Forearm Plank or Dolphin Pose are great alternatives for a wrist-friendly practice.

 How can I stop wrist pain during yoga?

-I’ve stopped wrist pain during yoga by using props like blocks and switching to forearm poses like Dolphin.
+I’ve eased wrist discomfort during yoga by using props like blocks and switching to forearm poses like Dolphin.
 Spreading fingers wide also helps distribute weight.

 Is yoga good for your wrists?